RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

     a = "Síntesis"                     -- A byte string.
 "53 C3 AD 6E 74 65 73 69 73"X
     u = Text("Síntesis")               -- An Unicode literal String "U 53, ED, 6E, 74, 65, 73, 69, 73"X
     Text(a) == u                       -- 1
-    IsUnicode(a)                       -- 0
+    Unicode(a)                         -- 0
-    IsUnicode(u)                       -- 1
+    Unicode(u)                         -- 1
     SubStr(a,2,1)                      -- "C3"X, a 1-byte string.
     SubStr(u,2,1)                      -- "í" == "U ED"X, a one grapheme (and one codepoint) Unicode string.
-    Encoding(u)                        -- "UTF-8", a byte string, the (implicit) encoding used.
+    Unicode(u,"Encoding")              -- "UTF-8", a byte string, the (implicit) encoding used.
-    Encoding(a)                        -- ???
+    Unicode(a,"Encoding")              -- ???
 Probably a syntax error, or maybe "NONE", or even "UTF-8".
     12 + Text("13")                    -- 25, a byte string.
     12 = Text("12")                    -- Syntax error, force the user to specify what she's trying to do. rnon  = U2T("U 52, 65, 6E, E9"X)   -- "René", NFC form
     rcomb = U2T("U 52, 65, 65, 301"X)  -- "René", NFD form
-    IsNormalized(rnon)                 -- 1
+    Unicode(rnon,"Normalized")         -- 1
-    IsNormalized(rcomb)                -- 0: default would be NFC
+    Unicode(rcomb,"Normalized")        -- 0: default would be NFC
-    IsNormalized(rcomb, "NFD")         -- 1
+    Unicode(rcomb, "Normalized", "NFD") -- 1
     "Una" a                            -- "Una Síntesis", a byte string.
     "Una" u                            -- Text("Una Síntesis"), an Unicode string.
 Implicit promotion of "Una" to Unicode rnon == rcomb                      -- 1 (internal normalization of rcomb, caching of this normalized value)